Best Cheap Android Phones of 2017

 Wileyfox Swift 2

 The Wileyfox Swift 2 is the British company's latest Android phone and has every right to be taken notice of.
-It costs a ridiculously cheap £119 and packs Moto G-matching hardware while undercutting it on price.
+It costs a ridiculously cheap £139 and packs Moto G-matching hardware with a bit different style and software approach.

 The display is nice, the battery life is pretty good, the overall appearance is on point and the software provided by Cyanogen is slick, speedy and bloat-free.
 It's not available officially outside Europe right now, but it's absolutely one of the best cheap phones money can buy.
-And with recent offers dropping the price to just £99, it really is a bargain.
+And if you're lucky, you can even snag it on special for as low as £99.

-Bottom-line: For those in Europe looking something a little nicer than a Moto E, with a fresh software experience, the Swift is a good choice.
+Bottom-line: For those in Europe looking something a little nicer than a Moto G4 Play, with a fresh software experience, the Swift 2 is a good choice.

 One more thing: Don't be tempted by the lower-end Spark or Storm.
 The Swift is the only one we recommend.